-Using a standard for air quality even nature exceeds routinely, maps could still be yellow or red and activist politicians could talk about how terrible cars and manufacturing jobs are.
-That is not science and never was, and it is shown in the one place that still needed improvement after California's arbitrary (and allowed under federal law thanks to a special political exemption by EPA) was Los Angeles.
-That is due to nature.
+Using a standard for air quality nature exceeds routinely, maps could still be yellow or red and activist politicians could talk about how terrible cars and manufacturing jobs are.
+That is not science and never was, and proof was always there in the one place that still needed improvement after California's arbitrary (yet allowed under federal law thanks to a special political exemption by EPA) was Los Angeles.

-Given its geology, the only thing that is going to improve air quality in that basin is people leaving.
+Given its geology, the only thing that is going to improve air quality in that basin is everyone leaving.
 Which is not going to happen unless Colorado stops sending its water.
-Yet no one was going to mention scientific reality so instead they found epidemiologists who can correlate anything to anything - if you replace data with statistics, science need not be on the agenda.
+Activists were able to claim it was EPA emissions standards for cars because they gathered epidemiologists who can correlate anything to anything - if you replace data with statistics, science need not be on the agenda.

 Actual smog on our continent, not the virtual kind - PM2.5